 CEE Graduate Student Research Award

 The Conference on English Education (CEE) is pleased to announce the establishment of the CEE Graduate Student Research Award.
 This award seeks to support graduate student research that advances the work of CEE as articulated through the organization's position statements and sponsored publications.
-Proposals are due Monday, August 8, 2016.
+The winner of the inaugural CEE Graduate Student Research Award is Tracey Flores, a doctoral candidate at Arizona State University..

 Involvement at Professional Conferences